kylemurray2/SARTS/README.md

 5. Run the stack processor/ISCE:
     runISCE.py

+6. Check that merged/SLC/*/*full has all of the full SLCs.

+7. Add the crop bounds to localParams.py

-6. Setup Fringe.
+8. Setup Fringe.
     setupFringe.py

     This will crop the geometry files, do the watermask, and save some stuff to the ps namespace.

-7. Run Fringe
+9. Run Fringe
     runFringe.py
     This does the PS_DS analysis and should output Fringe/adjusted_wrapped_DS/*slc

-8. Make interferograms, downlook, coherence, filter, and unwrap ifgs.py
+10. Make interferograms, downlook, coherence, filter, and unwrap ifgs.py